-I was so excited, so drawn in, so salivating when I saw this recipe for falafel over on Living The Pie Life a few weeks ago.
+I was so excited, so drawn in, so salivating when I saw this recipe for Falafel from Living The Pie Life a few weeks ago.
 The only problem was that I didn’t have a food processor.
 But somewhere in the back of my mind, a little voice was telling me, “you WILL get a food processor for Christmas… just be patient, Beth.”
-Sure enough, my parents bought me this food processor as an early Christmas and graduation gift.
+Sure enough, my parents bought me this food processor as an early Christmas and graduation present.
 I’ve been using it non-stop ever since.

 - 1 tsp salt $0.05

 - 1/4 cup neutral cooking oil for frying $0.16

 Rinse and drain the chickpeas in a colander.
 Add the chickpeas to a food processor along with the red onion, parsley, cilantro, salt, cayenne, garlic and cumin (all ingredients except baking powder and flour).
 Process the mixture until it forms a chunky paste.
 A little texture to the mixture is usually desirable.
 You may need to scrape down the sides of the bowl occasionally to make sure the mixture is an even texture.

 Place the mixture into a bowl and stir in the baking powder.
 Begin adding flour, 2 Tbsp at a time, until the mixture becomes cohesive enough to form into patties.
 Chickpea or garbanzo bean flour gives the best flavor and texture, but all-purpose can be used in it’s place.
 Refrigerate the mixture for at least 1 hour to allow the flavors to blend.